jannfis/acme-distributed/README.md

 * You can not have (or do not want) the ACME client on your web server(s) for whatever reasons
 * Your webservers cannot initiate connections to the outside world
 * You do not want your private account key on your web servers
-* You want to centralize your LE certficate management and not have multiple hosts (i.e. your webservers) being responsible for that
+* You want to centralize your Let's Encrypt certficate management and not have multiple hosts (i.e. your webservers) being responsible for that

 Please note that **acme-distributed** will not (nor will ever) deploy any certificates to your servers.
 This task is left to whatever configuration management or provisioning tools you might have in place.